Agrannya-Singh/CinemaAI_backend/README.md

 ### Scaling
 - SQLite suitable for development and small deployments
-- Consider PostgreSQL for production environments
+-  PostgreSQL for production environments(supabase)
 - Implement connection pooling for concurrent requests

 ### Security